Permafrost/Tundra/README.md

 * #### tundra.document:split

   One-to-many conversion of an IData document to an IData[] document list.
   Calls the given splitting service, passing the document as an input, and returning the split list of documents as output.

   * Inputs:
     * `$document` is an IData document to be processed by the given splitting service.

     * `$service` is the fully-qualified name of the splitting service, which accepts a single IData document and returns an IData document list, called to split `$document`.

-Also it is perfectly permissible for the resulting list returned by `$service` to contain unlike documents (documents whose formats are different), and in this case `$service` is required to return a string list $schemas, where each item in `$schemas` is the fully-qualified document reference (for XML) or flat file schema (for flat files) corresponding to the same indexed item in the returned document list to be used to emit/serialize that item.
+      It is permissible for the resulting list returned by `$service` to contain unlike documents (documents whose formats are different), and in this case `$service` is required to return two string lists:
+      * `$content.types` specifies a MIME media type per item in the returned list of documents.
+      * `$schemas` specifies the fully-qualified document reference (for XML) or flat file schema (for Flat Files) per item in the returned list of documents, which can be used to serialize that item.

     * `$pipeline` is an optional IData document containing arbitrary variables to be included in the input pipeline of the invocation of `$service`.

     * `$service.input` is an optional variable name to use in the input pipeline of the call to `$service` for the IData document.
-Defaults to $document.
+Defaults to `$document`.

     * `$service.output` is an optional variable name used to extract the output IData document list from the output pipeline of the call to `$service`.
-Defaults to
+      Defaults to `$documents`.
-      $documents.

   * Outputs:
     * `$documents` is the resulting list of IData documents.

+    * `$content.types` is the list of MIME media types if the `$documents` list contains unlike media types.

     * `$schemas` is the list of fully-qualified document reference (for XML) or flat file schema (for flat files) names, returned by `$service` for when the `$documents` list contains unlike formats.

 * #### tundra.document:squeeze